Betterment Review: Is it a Good Investment Option?

 Tax Loss Harvesting

-Tax loss harvesting is when you sell a security that has experienced a loss and then replace it by purchasing a similar one.
+Tax loss harvesting occurs when you sell a security that has experienced a loss and then purchase a similar one to replace it.

 Tax Coordination